 However, with the 80’s hairband movement & new wave sound moving into mainstream music, SAB realized the 70’s rock phenomenon was coming to a halt & the band called it quits in 1982.
 Each band member found success over the next 20 years, building families & careers.
 Once in a while, a fan would recognize a band member in the street or in the supermarket & ask about Stanton.
 The band surely was gone, but clearly not forgotten.
 Then, nearly two decades later, the band reunited & Long Island came alive again!
 The feedback from the fans was astonishing.

-Today the band line-up consists of the original members Mark Fowler, Larry Luby & Rick Silecchio with Kevin Rymer on keyboard, the other Rick Silecchio on drums, Tom Pecororo on guitar and the Skid Row Horns, led by Pete Tursi on trumpet, Ian Platt on tenor & bari sax, Mike Guido on alto, tenor & bari sax, clarinet & flute, Grace Tursi on tenor sax and Steve Tringali on trombone.
+Today the band line-up consists of the original members Mark Fowler, Larry Luby & Rick Silecchio with Kevin Rymer on keyboard, Tom Pecororo on guitar, Bill Kolasinski on the drums and the Skid Row Horns, led by Pete Tursi on trumpet, Grace Tursi on tenor sax, Colin Logatto on tenor Sax and Steve Tringali on trombone.
 They picked up right where they left off, booking gigs like opening up for Eddie Money, Creedence Clearwater Revisited and Marshall Tucker at the Westbury Music Fair & headlining performances at the Patchogue Theater and Brookhaven Amphitheatre to present the band a L.I.S.A award from the Long Island Music Hall of Fame.
 But, you can again find them lighting up the stage, back & doing what they do best – feeding the Long Island buzz with great live music.